-The best walk is west (facing the sea turn right) for the short and quiet stretch of coast that runs approx’ 1 mile toward Lymington.
+The best Tanners walk is the public footpath west (facing the sea turn right) for the short and quiet stretch of coast that runs approx’ 1 mile toward Lymington.
 Views here are of the Solent and directly south to the Isle of Wight.
 The sun sets onto this stretch of coastline through the summer so it’s a fantastic place for an evening picnic supper to watch the migrating birds settle to roost.

 The beach itself, near the parking area is quite small.
 High tide still gives kids place to play and there are good climbing trees, a rope swing.
 The view here is to the Isle of Wight.
 At low tide you can walk out on the gravel beds (avoid the muddy silty tidal marsh beds (also protected bird areas) to the sea.